Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-Drier conditions are expected over parts of the western and central Maritime Continent in Week 1 (6 – 12 February).
-These drier conditions are predicted to persist over the central Maritime Continent in Week 2 (13 – 19 February) and likely easing over the western Maritime Continent.
+Drier conditions are predicted over much of the Maritime Continent in Week 1 (2 – 8 October).
+These drier conditions are predicted to persist in Week 2 (9 – 15 October), although with lower likelihood over Borneo and the southern Philippines.

-Wetter conditions are predicted over the northeastern Maritime Continent and southeastern coast of Mainland Southeast Asia in Week 2 (13 – 19 February).
+Wetter conditions are predicted over much of Mainland Southeast Asia in Week 2 (9 – 15 October).

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.